G4te-Keep3r/thermostat/README.md

 Add ac.py as 1 minute cronjob and  as 10 minute cronjob.

-# after reboot need to run this again, cron update for this is on todo list

-~~ insmod w1-gpio-custom bus0=0,19,0 ~~

-this section left in incase a similar issue is found with pi, but will be removed if this ends up being only an old hardware issue

 # grafana / mysql

 to get grafana to play nice, there are 2 datetime columns-local and utc (recordDT and utccol).
 The way it is currently done, you have to update tzoffset twice a year.
 [INSERT RANT HERE ABOUT THE INSANTY OF STILL CHANGING CLOCKS]